USS SEAWOLF SSN 21

 February 17, 2010 Cmdr.
 Daniel Packer relieved Cmdr.
 Harry L. Ganteaume as CO of the Seawolf during a change-of-command ceremony at Naval Base Kitsap.

-April 3, 2012 USS Seawolf returned to Naval Base Kitsap-Bremerton after sea trials, completing the 31-month, $280 million worth, Depot Modernization Period (DMP) at the Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS&IMF).
+April 3, 2012 USS Seawolf returned to Naval Base Kitsap-Bremerton after underway for sea trials, completing the 31-month, $280 million worth, Depot Modernization Period (DMP) at the Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS&IMF).

 July 23, 2013 USS Seawolf departed homeport for a scheduled North Atlantic deployment.